KumarS-Naveen/Nest-DI/README.md

 # Nest-DI
-Nest js application which shoes how to use DI that follows clean architecture
+Nest js application which shows how to use DI that follows clean architecture

 - Tagged for Medium